commandprompt/pgmanage-docs/src/en/05_enterprise.md

 - Fill out the requested information use your Audax instance for the URL.
 - Customize other consent screen options if necessary.

-In Creadential section Click `+ Create Credentials`, then click `OAuth Client ID` in the dropdown menu
+In the Credentials section, click `+ Create Credentials`, then click `OAuth Client ID` in the dropdown menu

 Fill in the form as follows:
 -  Application Type: Web application